Main Content

 Dionne Ammerman Memorial Scholarship

-Carter & Leslie Rogalla and Rocky & Barb Ammerman presented Kaden Mostrom and Alex Von Holtum (not pictured) with the 2022 Dionne Ammerman Memorial Scholarship.
+Rocky & Barb Ammerman, Carter & Leslie Rogalla presented Carlie Rogalla with the 2024 Dionne Ammerman Memorial Scholarship.

 Diane Hellie Memorial Scholarship

-Jeanne Olson was presented with 2022 Diane Hellie Memorial Scholarship by Board Member Jake Rantanen.
+Ty Paul was presented with 2024 Diane Hellie Memorial Scholarship by Board Member Jake Rantanen.

 RISE